alphaxgen/alphaxgen/README.md

 ---
 Welcome to my Github.
-I'm **Sparsh Kumar**, also known as **`Alpha`** – a versatile tech enthusiast poised to make my mark in the world of software development and design.
+I'm **Sparsh**, also known as **`Alpha`** – a versatile tech enthusiast poised to make my mark in the world of software development and design.

-🎓 B.Tech in Computer Science, Graphic Era University (Expected 2025)
+🎓 B.Tech in Computer Science & Engineering, Graphic Era University

 💡 **Expertise Spectrum:**
 - Full Stack Development